-Transit ridership has been lower across the country for the past three years and the data indicates that this trend holds true for Florida as well.
+Transit ridership has been lower across the country for the past four years and the data indicates that this trend holds true for Florida as well.
 The goal is to increase the transit ridership at twice the average rate of population growth.
-Florida's population growth rate for 2016 was 1.7%.
-Florida's transit ridership growth rate for 2016 was negative 7.45%, thus not meeting the objective.
-There are a number of variables outside the control of FDOT (and our transit agencies) that are affecting ridership trends.
+Florida's population growth rate for 2017 was 1.67%; Florida's transit ridership growth rate for 2017 was -7.93%.
+There are several variables outside the control of the Department (and our transit agencies) which affect ridership trends.
 These variables include the following: low gas prices, low unemployment rates, increased car ownership, TNCs like Uber and Lyft, and some shifts from transit to other non-single-occupant-car modes (walking/biking).
-The Transit Office is currently engaged in a research project to understand ridership trends in transit.
-This effort will explore the recent trends in declining transit ridership in Florida and seek to understand causal factors.
-Our intention is to shed light on factors that are impacting ridership in order to position our transit agencies to respond through strategies that will include changes in service design, marketing, and strategic decisions on positioning public transit to remain efficient and effective.
-FDOT is a committed partner to these regions and communities, assisting with the planning, development, and implementation of locally supported multimodal projects throughout the state.

-As always, the Department would like to thank the commission and staff for its help to ensure the Department meets its mission of providing a safe and reliable transportation system that efficiently moves people and goods throughout this great state.
+As always, the Department would like to thank the Commission and staff for its help to ensure the Department meets its mission of providing a safe and reliable transportation system that efficiently moves people and goods throughout this great state.

-Sincerely,
+Sincerely.